 A. Debt is less expensive than equity and, if structured properly, can allow companies to continue their growth without diluting ownership or losing control of the company.
 SaaS Capital allows SaaS businesses to bring forward some of their future revenue now to invest in things like Sales, Marketing, or new Product Development.
 Operating as a line-of-credit, and letting the SaaS Company access capital as they need it can save large amounts of interest income compared to term loan.
 For more, see How SaaS Capital Helped a Portfolio Company Create $18 Million of Value in 2 Years.

-A. The pricing of the facility is company specific, however, rates are typically in the 10% to 12% range and there is a 1% annual facility fee.
+A. The pricing of the facility is company specific, however, rates are typically in the 12 to 14% range, with a 1% to 2% annual commitment fee, and at-the-money warrants.
 Covenants are SaaS-specific and cover things like renewal rate and EBITDA (losses).
 The borrower is also required to establish a collections account with their bank through which all cash is directed.
 The SaaS Capital loans are senior to all other forms of debt.

-A: Growing SaaS businesses' with run-rate recurring revenues above $2.5 million are good candidates for a SaaS Capital facility.
-High renewal rates, strong gross margins, and a stable technology infrastructure are also important consideration.
+A: Growing SaaS businesses' with run-rate recurring revenues above $3 million are good candidates for a SaaS Capital facility.
+High renewal rates, strong gross margins, and a stable technology infrastructure are also important considerations.
 A SaaS company may or may not be venture backed.

 A. Most venture debt financing is provided on a term loan basis that is inappropriate for growing SaaS business.
 The first disadvantage of the term loan structure is that all the funds are all borrowed at once.
 This maximizes the interest expense and results in "idle" cash on the balance sheet.
 Second, after a brief interest-only payment period, the Venture Debt term loan begins to amortize.
 This accelerates the company's cash burn just months after the capital was initially drawn down.
 The high amortization results in the need to re-finance the loan (many times within a year or 18 months) with more term debt or equity.